 Welcome!
 Welcome to a recipe that took an ocean of disasters to get right.
 I should have catalogued all my failed attempts for your perusal but alas, shame and frustration prevented me from pushing down the trigger and shooting scene after scene of my churro-making saga.
 You should seen them though: the burnt-to-death ones, the painfully soft ones, the deformed ones and the ones that completely fell apart.
-I did take a photo of the tiny ones (check them out) but I did because I knew they would be the last failed attempt before I reached a level of success.
+I did take a photo of the tiny ones but I did because I knew they would be the last failed attempt before I reached a level of success.
 I knew because they tasted delicious and the flavor was right, it was just the nozzle and a minor tweak in the batter that made them as shrunken as they were.
 But alas, enough introductory yadiyadiya, let me give you this recipe:

 1/2 cup sweet potato flour (see note 1 for more on this and subs)